tibortomacs/texfireplace/README.md

 - TeXfireplace will be installed for the current user, no admin privileges are required.

 - You can set which Perl system you want to use (TLPerl or Strawberry Perl).
-If Perl has already been installed (not as part of a previous TeXfireplace installation), this option is not available.

-- The installation of Python is optional.
+- The installation of Python/latexminted is optional.
-If Python has already been installed (not as part of a previous TeXfireplace installation), this option is not available.

 - There are three options where to specify the PATHs to use TeXfireplace: